great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_create_a_new_checkpoint.rst

             great_expectations checkpoint new my_checkpoint my_suite

-        2. Next, you will be prompted to select a data asset you want to couple with the Expectation Suite. **Note**: The CLI currently only supports Datasources that are configured using the *stable* API.
-If you have set up a Datasource using the *experimental* API, please see the docs in the respective tab.
+        2. Next, you will be prompted to select a data asset you want to couple with the Expectation Suite.

         3. You will then see a message that indicates the Checkpoint has been added to your project.

         .. code-block:: bash